MSc Physiotherapy (February Start)

 Course Related Costs

-Practice placements will be based in a variety of locations around East Anglia.
+Practice placements will be based in a variety of locations including but not limited to East Anglia.
 You'll be responsible for covering any additional travel and accommodation costs.
 You'll also need to pay for a DBS check and a health screening plus any necessary vaccinations prior to commencing the course.

 UK students may be able to claim back placement costs for travel and accommodation from a Department of Health bursary fund, but this will not be available to international students.